TDM Impacts on Market Efficiency and Equity

 This chapter describes market principles and examines how well they are reflected in current transportation and land use markets.
 It explores various market distortions that reduce efficiency and equity, and the role that TDM strategies can play in correcting these distortions and increasing benefits to society.
 This information can help Evaluate TDM strategies and programs, particularly Pricing strategies and Land Use Policy Reforms.

-Optimality refers to the level of consumption that provides the greatest overall benefits from available resources.
-An efficient transportation market results in optimal travel patterns, that is, the amount and type of mobility that provides the greatest overall benefits to society.
+Optimality refers to the amount and type of consumption that provides the greatest overall benefits from available resources.
+An efficient transportation market results in optimal mobility, that is, the amount and type of travel provides the greatest overall benefits to society.
 Motor vehicle travel that exceeds this optimal level can be considered economically excessive.

 Optimality focuses on marginal impacts, that is, the costs and benefits of an additional unit of consumption.
-It reflects the concept of diminishing returns, which recognizes that the incremental benefits provided by a good tend to diminish with increased consumption.
+It takes into account diminishing returns, which recognizes that the incremental benefits provided by a good tend to diminish with increased consumption.
 For example, most people enjoy eating a big piece of cake or pie, and they may even enjoy a second portion at the same sitting, but a third usually provides little benefit, and a fourth piece is downright unpleasant.
 Similarly, although a certain amount of mobility may provide significant benefits, once the most valued trips are taken the incremental benefits of additional travel tend to decline, and additional mobility provides ever declining benefits.

 Consumers make many decisions that involve tradeoffs with mobility and location.
 For example, a household may need to choose between a larger-lot house that requires more travel, and a smaller house in a more central location.
 Some households may prefer the larger property (perhaps because they own horses) while another prefers the smaller but more accessible home (perhaps they are involved in more community activities).
 The ability of consumers to make such tradesoffs is the basis of economic efficiency.
 It means that resources (land, buildings, vehicles, etc.) are put to their best use.
 It would be economically inefficient (i.e., resources would be wasted) if a household that values rural living is forced to accept an urban home while a household that values urban life is forced to live in a rural location.
 The efficiency of the market is based on its ability to let individuals choose the bundle of goods that best reflect their needs and preferences.